 - Add another series with “+”.
 Choose “Duration” column as the Name,”duration values” as the Y values;

-- First, we will reverse the data by selecting the tasks and choosing “Axis Options” from the right menu that appeared.
-We simply choose “categories in reverse order”.
+First, reverse the data by selecting the tasks and choosing “Axis Options” from the right menu that appeared.
+Simply choose “categories in reverse order”.
 This way our dates and data are in the correct order for the Gantt Chart.

-6. Getting Gantt Chart beginning to the right starting point (as the earliest task start date)
+6. Getting the Gantt Chart template to begin from the right starting point (the earliest task start date)

 This move makes half of the previous graphical info in the data series transparent.

-Now you see your project and action flow way better!
-If you have a lot of data, some extra info might be helpful to get everything under control.
-Or maybe you have some favorite color to prefer better than Microsoft Excel Default colors?
-It is actually possible to customize your chart by changing colors and adding a bit of information using the Chart Design tab.
+Now you can see your project and action flow way better!
+If you’re working with a lot of data, some extra info might be helpful to get everything under control.
+Or maybe you have a color which you prefer to the default options?
+This is all possible by using the Chart Design tab.

 From Chart Design tab menu you can: